-This individual serves as lead security analyst in the Office of Information Technology and is a direct report to the Chief Information Officer.
+This individual serves as a lead security analyst in the Office of Information Technology and is a direct report to the Chief Information Officer.

-- Manages the information security function in accordance with established policies, guidelines, controls, and compliances. - Provides direction and recommendations for the creation of a College-wide security policy and disaster recovery plan.
+- Manages the information security function by established policies, guidelines, controls, and compliances. - Provides direction and recommendations for the creation of a College-wide security policy and disaster recovery plan.